datalakehouse/docs/docs/products/redis/concepts.rst

 Concepts
 ========

-Learn more about some of the key concepts for working with DLH for Redis:
+Learn more about some of the key concepts for working with datalakehouse for Redis:

 .. tableofcontents::